alfredbaudisch/pardall.xyz_content/_website/wiki/art/van-gogh/Van Gogh Learning Journey.md

 ### Focus on Drawing Again
 - **01/82**: Stops painting, goes back to drawing
 - **05/08/82, 29yrs, (253)**: New perspective frame, Paint Palette made
-- **10-11/08/82, 29yrs, (255)**: After more than 6 months devoted to drawing, considers drawing the skeleton and foundation of every painting, and goes back to oil painting; First seascape painting
+- **10-11/08/82, 29yrs, (255)**: After more than 6 months devoted to drawing, considers drawing as *"the skeleton and foundation of every painting"*, and goes back to oil painting; First seascape painting

 ### First Major Work: The Potato Eaters
 His first major work was finished only in 06/05/85, 5 years after he started as an artist.
 I created a detailed page about [Van Gogh's Journey with The Potato Eaters](/wiki/art/van-gogh/van-gogh-journey-with-the-potato-eaters).